Hailu03/Coder-Agent/README.md

 # Collaborative Coding Agents

-Collaborative Coding Agents is an application that uses AI to automatically generate programming solutions through the coordination of specialized agents.
+Collaborative Coding Agents is an application that uses artificial intelligence (AI) to automatically generate programming solutions through the coordination of specialized agents.
 The system leverages AI models to analyze, research, and generate code based on user requirements.

 ![alt](image/app.png)

 ## System Architecture

-The system consists of two main components:
+The system consists of three main components:

 ### Backend (FastAPI)

 - **Agents**: Specialized agents including:
   - `PlannerAgent`: Analyzes problems and creates solution plans
-  - `ResearchAgent`: Researches relevant information
+  - `ResearchAgent`: Researches relevant information from the web and external sources
   - `DeveloperAgent`: Generates source code based on plans and research
+  - `TesterAgent`: Evaluates and tests code quality

 - **Orchestrator**: Coordinates the workflow between agents
 - **AI Service**: Communicates with AI model APIs (Gemini, OpenAI)
 - **API**: Provides endpoints to interact with the system

+### MCP Server (Model Context Protocol)

+- Provides a protocol for agents to communicate with external services
+- Integrates Serper API for web search capabilities
+- Allows agents to access data and extended functionality

 ### Frontend (React + TypeScript)